rudnichenko/template-freelancer/README.md

 # Freelancer-landing-page
-test template based on twitter bootstrap free for use :) created by Rudnichenko Nikolay
+test template based on html5 free for use :) created by Rudnichenko Nikolay